Query On Site Specific WC Policy & All India Validity WC Policy

 Dear Members,

-While engaging contractors for temporary work at a manufacturing site, normally contractors are having "All India Valid" WC policy, which mentions no of workers employed by the contractor at varios locations.
-It is possible the contractor may have more workers than the no mentioned in WC policy.
-To avoid such a situation, please share your views/ law provision on asking for site specific policy from contractor.
+While engaging contractors for temporary work at a manufacturing site, normally contractors have an "All India Valid" Workers' Compensation (WC) policy, which specifies the number of workers employed by the contractor at various locations.
+It is possible that the contractor may have more workers than the number mentioned in the WC policy.
+To avoid such a situation, please share your views or any legal provisions on requesting a site-specific policy from the contractor.

 Gaurang Sheth